Lelu & Bobo’s winner for best urinary cat food non-prescription substitute is Purina Pro Plan Focus Urinary Tract Health Adult Wet Food.

 Choosing the best urinary cat food

-Before we get to our top picks, here are some tips for choosing the best urinary food for your cat.
+Here are some tips for choosing the best urinary food for your cat.

 Beneficial urinary tract ingredients